Badgerati/Pode.Web/docs/Tutorials/Actions/Charts.md

 # Charts

-This page details the output actions available to Charts.
+This page details the actions available to Charts.

 ## Update

-To update the data points of a chart on the page, you can use [`Update-PodeWebChart`](../../../Functions/Outputs/Update-PodeWebChart).
-The `-Data` supplied can either raw or from [`ConvertTo-PodeWebChartData`](../../../Functions/Outputs/ConvertTo-PodeWebChartData):
+To update the data points of a chart on the page, you can use [`Update-PodeWebChart`](../../../Functions/Actions/Update-PodeWebChart).
+The `-Data` supplied can either raw or from [`ConvertTo-PodeWebChartData`](../../../Functions/Actions/ConvertTo-PodeWebChartData):

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(